 |School mission and unique qualities (as provided by the school):|

-In the past decade, graduate education has expanded considerably, and this trend continued in the academic year 2011-12, with graduate students now representing approximately half of total enrollment.
+In the past decade, graduate education has expanded considerably, and this trend continued in the academic year 2012-13, with graduate students now representing more than half of total enrollment.
 The large component of the graduate student body is engaged in studies of education across a wide range of specializations - including special needs, early childhood development, school administration and leadership.
-Other programs include business studies where AIC offered the first MBA (Masters of Business Administration) in Massachusetts outside of the Boston area and launched masters degrees in accounting and taxation and in non-profit management.
-There are also masters level programs in clinical psychology, human resource development, and public administration, as well as doctorates in Educational Psychology and Forensic Psychology.
-More recently, the College began offering a doctorate in education, directed at practitioners and school administrators.
+Other programs include business studies where AIC offered the first MBA (Masters of Business Administration) in Massachusetts outside of the Boston area and offers a master's degrees in accounting and taxation, as well.
+There are also masters level programs in clinical psychology, forensic psychology, nursing, occupational therapy, counseling and public administration, as well as doctorates in Educational Psychology, Education, and Physical Therapy.

-During the academic year 2011-12 AIC students were engaged in many community activities are part of the College's efforts to be "Springfield's best neighbor."
-AIC sports teams in track, golf and basketball reached the national finals of the NCAA Division II, and the AIC ice hockey team continues to compete in Division I. The Physical Therapy program has begun to graduate doctoral students, and a record total number of students dreceive degrees at the May 2011 Commencement ceremonies.
-AIC faculty members presented papers at academic conferences in both the United States and Canada, and the honors program expanded its reach by incorporating a component of student research.
-The College entered the online learning space with expanded offerings via the Blackboard LMS platform, and continued its investment in technology for the classroom and systems upgrades to streamline administration with the goal of providing the best possible service to its core stakeholders - the students who attend AIC and the families that support them.
+During the academic year 2012-13 AIC students were engaged in many community activities as part of the College's efforts to be "Springfield's best neighbor."
+AIC competes athletically in many sports at the NCAA Division II level and at the Division I level in ice hockey.
+AIC faculty members presented papers at national and regional academic conferences and the honors program expanded its research emphasis for students.
+The College has entered the online learning space with expanded offerings via the Blackboard LMS platform, and continued its investment in technology for the classroom and systems upgrades to streamline administration with the goal of providing the best possible service to its core stakeholders - the students who attend AIC and the families that support them.

 |School type||private, coed college|

 When applying to American International College, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
-The application fee at American International College is $25.
-It is less selective, with an acceptance rate of 70.4 percent.
+The application fee at American International College is $50.
+It is least selective, with an acceptance rate of 74.3 percent.